Jacob-JB/nifty-net/README.md

 The relay listens on port `3001` and drops some packets and adds a delay, then retransmits to the server on port `3000`.
 The server listens on port `3000` and prints out messages from clients.
-The client sends reliable messages to the server at an interval, and has an mtu of 20 bytes to force fragmentation.
+The client sends several reliable messages to the server, with a small mtu to force fragmentation.

-You will see that for however many clients you run each of their messages gets received
+Once they are all received it disconnects.

-Currently there is no functionality for dropping connections
+All the messages will be received reliably, and if the courtesy disconnect packet doesn't reach the server it will just time out the client